Matho/refinerycms-contacts/readme.md

 ## Requirements

-This version supports Rails 3.2.x and Refinery CMS ~> 2.0.9.
-(Should work with ~> 2.0.0, not tested)
+This version supports Rails 4.2.x and Refinery CMS ~> 3.0.0.

 ## Features